What is “Military Strong?”

 For them and many others, prevention looks like understanding their needs and their culture, while increasing access to employment, housing, and food, as well as social connection, and community support.

-By participating in just 90 minutes of training, you and your organization will help to close the military / civilian divide in Lewis and Clark County.
-You’ll also be equipped to be better friends, partners, employers, and neighbors to the veterans and service members who also call Lewis and Clark County home.
+By participating in just 90 minutes of training, you and your organization will help to close the military / civilian divide in Lewis and Clark, Broadwater and Jefferson Counties.
+You’ll also be equipped to be better friends, partners, employers, and neighbors to the veterans and service members in the region.

 What should I do if my organization wants to participate in the challenge?